Sam-Saarinen/Sam-Saarinen.github.io/tools/index.md

 ### Paper/Citation Management
 I've used Zotero and Mendeley, and have a slight preference for Mendeley due to its group/shared folders and note-taking ability.
 Either tool is far better for me than using a physical filing system.

+### Feed Management
+For the time being, I'm using Feedly to track RSS/Atom feeds.
+There may be better aggregation/digest tools, but I haven't spent a lot of time looking.

 I hope this was helpful!

 {% include signoff.md %}